ziglang/zig/README.md

 ![ZIG](http://ziglang.org/zig-logo.svg)

-A system programming language which prioritizes optimality, safety, and readability.
+A programming language which prioritizes optimality, robustness, and clarity.

-Zig is a small, simple language, yet powerful.
-Zig fits into the same niche as C, except does everything better.

-Zig ships with a build system that obviates the need for a configure script or a makefile.
-In fact, existing C and C++ projects may choose to depend on Zig instead of e.g. cmake.

 [ziglang.org](http://ziglang.org)

 ## Feature Highlights

+ * Small, simple language.
+Focus on debugging your application rather than debugging your knowledge of your programming language.
+ * Ships with a build system that obviates the need for a configure script or a makefile.
+In fact, existing C and C++ projects may choose to depend on Zig instead of e.g. cmake.
+ * A fresh take on error handling which makes writing correct code easier than writing buggy code.
+ * Debug mode optimizes for fast compilation time and crashing with a stack trace when undefined behavior *would* happen.
+ * Release mode produces heavily optimized code.
+What other projects call "Link Time Optimization" Zig does automatically.
  * Compatible with C libraries with no wrapper necessary.
 Directly include C .h files and get access to the functions and symbols therein.
  * Provides standard library which competes with the C standard library and is